 Our sources of available liquidity include existing cash balances on hand, cash flows from operations, and availability under the 2018 Credit Facility.
 Our liquidity requirements include meeting ongoing working capital needs, funding our capital expenditure projects, paying dividends declared, and repaying our outstanding indebtedness.
 Historically, we have financed operations primarily through internally generated cash flows.
 During periods when internally generated cash flows are not sufficient to meet liquidity needs, we may utilize cash on hand, borrow from available credit sources, access capital markets or sell our investments.
-Likewise, if we are generating excess cash flows or have cash balances on hand beyond our near-term needs, we may invest in highly rated short-term money market and debt securities.
+Likewise, if we are generating excess cash flows or have cash balances on hand beyond our near-term needs, we may return cash to shareholders through dividends or share repurchases, or we may invest in highly rated short-term money market and debt securities.
 These investments can include U.S. Treasury securities, U.S. Agency issued debt securities, highly rated corporate bonds and commercial paper, certificates of deposit and money market funds.
 However, in some international locations we may make short-term investments that are less conservative, as equivalent highly rated investments are unavailable.
-See-Note 2-Summary of Significant Accounting Policies, Risks and Uncertainties-International Solutions Drilling Risks.
+See-Note 2-Summary of Significant Accounting Policies, Related Risks and Uncertainties-International Solutions Drilling Risks.